Drug information provided by: IBM Micromedex

 It is very important that your doctor check your progress closely while you are receiving this medicine to make sure that it is working properly.
 Blood tests may be needed to check for unwanted effects.

 Receiving this medicine while you are pregnant can harm your unborn baby.
+If you are a woman who can get pregnant, your doctor may do tests to make sure you are not pregnant before starting this medicine.
 Use an effective form of birth control while you are receiving this medicine and for at least 5 months after the last dose to keep from getting pregnant.
 If you think you have become pregnant while receiving the medicine, tell your doctor right away.

 This medicine may cause serious infusion-related reactions, which can be life-threatening and require immediate medical attention.
 Tell your doctor right away if you start to have a fever, chills or shaking, cough, dizziness, fast, irregular, pounding, or racing heartbeat or pulse, headache, nausea, runny or stuffy nose, trouble breathing, itching or skin rash, lightheadedness, or fainting after receiving this medicine.